brennoflavio/brennoflavio.com.br/content/posts/lemmy-freebsd/index.md

 type: post
 ---

-If you use Truenas Core and like to self host stuff, you'll probaly encountered some software that simply does not play well with FreeBSD, or even compile for it.
-Most software are written with Linux in mind, and some of them requires modifications to run on Truenas.
+If you use Truenas Core and like to self-host stuff, you'll probably encounter some software that simply does not play well with FreeBSD, or even compile for it.
+Most software is written with Linux in mind, and some of them require modifications to run on Truenas.

-Some may say "Just use Trunenas Scale instead" but in my expeirence I could never get the stability of FreeBSD on the Debian variant.
+Some may say "Just use Trunenas Scale instead" but in my experience, I could never get the stability of FreeBSD on the Debian variant.
 Kubernetes was failing often and recovery from a failure proved to be much harder.
-As my primary use is file hosting and Nextcloud, I'd rather to spin up VM's than using Truenas Scale.
+As my primary use is file hosting and Nextcloud, I'd rather spin up VMs than using Truenas Scale.

-After going trought many tutorials and combining informations to self host Lemmy (which took a good amount of time), I decided to write this post to share a more consise way to get it working (and for me to not forget aswell).
+After going through many tutorials and combining pieces of information to self host Lemmy (which took a good amount of time), I decided to write this post to share a more concise way to get it working (and for me to not forget as well).

 ## My architecture